seeingterra/neutts-air-api/README.md

    setx PHONEMIZER_ESPEAK_PATH "c:\Program Files\eSpeak NG"
    ```

+   Note: On Windows, this library will attempt to auto-detect eSpeak NG from the default install location (C:\Program Files\eSpeak NG).
+If you installed it elsewhere, set the environment variables above before running.

+   See WINDOWS.md in this repo for a complete Windows setup guide.

 3. **Install Python dependencies**

    The requirements file includes the dependencies needed to run the model with PyTorch.